 Abstract

 In arid ecosystems, the facilitative effects of shrubs can lead to concentrations of annual plants beneath the canopy.
 The indirect interactions that arise from the close spatial proximity of nurse-protégé relationships can have important implications for community structure and assembly.
 Creosote bush, Larrea tridentata is a dominant shrub of the Mojave Desert.
-Here, we test for the capacity of creosote bush to influence the pollination of its annual understory during its phenological shift into flowering.
+Here, we test the capacity of creosote bush to influence the pollination of the annual understory during its phenological shift into flowering.
 Pollinator visitation rates to the phytometer desert dandelion were significantly lower as the understory of creosote bush, and when creosote bush entered into a full bloom, visitation rates declined significantly at both understory and nearby open microsites.
-The decrease in visitation was driven by syrphid flies and the behavioural responses of solitary bees.
-In this system, we found that L. tridentata has a positive ecological effect on associated annual plants and the arthropod community, but this shrub further had negative indirect effects on pollination of a representative flowering annual plant.
-This study confirms the positive role of L. tridentata as a foundation plant but more importantly suggests that the net outcome of interactions can be negative or positive depending on the specific shrub function tested or the recipient taxa.
+Decreases in visitation was driven by syrphid flies and the responses of solitary bees.
+In this system, we found that L. tridentata has a positive ecological effect on the density and composition? of annual plants and the arthropod community but that it had indirect negative effects on the pollination?
+Or visitation to? of a representative flowering annual plant.
+The net outcome of interactions with foundation plant species can be negative or positive depending on the specific shrub function tested or the recipient taxa – yes but be cool to link to a bigger implication for Am Nat… - something about evo, co-evolutionary relationships etc or perhaps use the word trade-offs here – Am Nat likes that and you kind of need ir even in the thesis chapter too.
+These finding suggesting that the net outcome of associated with foundation plant species can be positive or negative depending on both the life-history stage of the protégé species tested and on the phenology of the foundation species.
+An increasing focus on further documenting this trade-offs will advance both facilitation theory and assessment of selection processes that can drive co-evolutionary relationships between shrubs, annual plants, and pollinators. – something like that – again – this is a really stellar study.
+Sell it a tiny bit and remind people the implications!!

+Keywords: etc…

 Introduction